+Code splitting allows us to configure an application to only serve the minimum amount of code required to render the viewable part of a page.
+The rest is the pages code and data is downloaded only when it is needed.
 In code-splitting, I could bundle my code by URL.
 When you visited this site, the server would only send you the chunk of the code to render the homepage.
 This has two benefits:

-The page loads quicker
+The page loads are quicker for users

 There are a few different frameworks that support server-side rendering (SSR) code-splitting, the one that will be used within this tutorial is

 react-loadable is very easy to use.
-For minimal development effort.
-This means you can use code-splitting within your code-based by installing a package and then wrapping a few components, simple!
+For minimal development effort, you can get some great performance advantages.
+You can get all the benefits of code-splitting and lazy-loading by installing a package and wrapping a few components, simple!
 If this sounds like something that will benefit your application, then read on:

 How To Configure react-loadable

 react-loadable, we use this command:

 babel.config.js.
 There are several other ways to configure babel, you can find out about that here.
 I added this config in my application: